Table of contents

 Rules Of Engagement

-Be conversational – Don’t try to showcase your awesome vocabulary, and don’t be verbose.
-The more you throw in fancy words or corporate speak, the colder your cold email gets.
-Write like you speak.
+Don’t try to showcase your awesome vocabulary, and don’t be verbose.
+The more you throw in fancy words or corporate-speak, the colder your cold email gets.
+Write the way you speak.
 It’s easier for your recipients to read and they are more likely to feel a connection with you as a result.

 Tune in next week for Part 3 of our Cold Series where we will be discussing how to actually dive in and begin to craft the perfect tone, feel, and components for a killer cold email!